nstudio/xplat/docs/api-xplat/schematics/mode.md

 Type: `string`

-The platform development mode to focus on.
+The development mode, folder path or file suffix to focus on.

 ### --projects